reflectivity/orsopy/orsopy/fileio/specification.md

 ### language

-In line with CANSAS and NEXUS, we use American English for the key words.
+In line with canSAS and NeXUS, we use American English for the keywords.
 E.g. `polarization` rather than `polarisation`.